sayolove/ngu-guide/src/content/docs/en/chapters/chapter-7.md

 - No prep required, you already have the stats.
 Start whenever you have 1-2 days free
 - If you really want to prep, get Basic Training quirk/wish and A/D Hack Milestone reducer
 - Challenge List: Finish all Trolls, NoNGUs, Blinds.
 Complete up to 5 24Hs and NoTMs
-- After finishing BEUCBlock, start a hackday (BEUCDay)
+- After finishing BEUCBlock, start a [hackday](/en/guides/hackday) (BEUCDay)

 ## Post-BEUC
 - v2 → v3 → Rad Idle → RadDay → v4 → Sad
-- After BEUCDay, it’s back to 24 hour rebirths for most of the rest of the chat
+- After BEUCDay, it’s back to 24 hour rebirths for most of the rest of the chapter
     - Quadruple E/M power to 24m/8m, fixing your base ratio to 4:150k:1
     - Then only R3 until RadDay (Hackday 4)
     - Switch tags to Wish/Adv, continue casting meh+ Adv/Wish/Hack.
 Use 3rd tag on Hack